 The human body is an extremely complex system of countless nerves, various tissues, and individual organs that need to work in unison to function properly.
-Your mouth is one of the finest examples of this natural wonder with the hard tissue—like the teeth and jaw—working diligently alongside the soft tissue—like the gums and tongue—to ensure important activities like speech, chewing, and conveying emotions can happen.
+Your mouth is one of the finest examples of this natural wonder with the hard tissue—like the teeth and jaw—performing diligently alongside the soft tissue—like the gums, salivary glands, and tongue—to ensure important activities like speech, chewing, and conveying emotions can occur.

 But with so many moving parts, it seems obvious that a problem can crop up.
-For many of us, this may have happened in the form of sudden swelling or an unexplained pain inside your mouth.
+For many of us, this happens in the form of sudden swelling or unexplained discomfort inside your mouth.

 It’s possible to experience this pain or swelling with no clear cause.
 You may have simply woken up and noticed one of your cheeks was puffy from swelling, or just went on your lunch break only to discover a sudden pain in your mouth made it a miserable experience.